-University of Scranton Office of Global Education 800 Linden Street Scranton, PA 18510
+University of Scranton International Programs and Services Office Attn.: Senior Advisor for Study Abroad 800 Linden Street Scranton, PA., 18510

-- The transcript and courses will be evaluated and submitted to the Registrar for posting to the students' official University record.
-The official study abroad transcript received by the University of Scranton will not be returned to the student. - Grades earned abroad are not used in the calculation of a student's University of Scranton GPA nor are the grades listed on the official University of Scranton transcript.
+- 3. The transcript and courses will be evaluated and submitted to the Registrar for posting to the students' official University record. - Grades earned abroad are not used in the calculation of a student's University of Scranton GPA nor are the grades listed on the official University of Scranton transcript. - 5.
+Students will fulfill one Cultural Diversity course requirement if studying abroad for one semester.
+Two requirements may be filled if studying abroad for two semesters.